jh3y/tyto/README.md

 * mobile support for touch events such as drag and swipe possibly using hammer.js
 * __tyto__ is being shared in a very early age stage to get feedback primarily on how bad or maybe good it is or how it could be improved or approached differently. this is afterall my own little personal project.
 * online persistence if there was demand. this does however mean accounts which isn't cool but maybe the notion of guest accounts and persistent accounts whereby multiple boards could be saved.
-* better responsive design for various devices in general (consider moving over to using bootstrap for a lot of the responsive lifting).
+* better responsive design for various devices in general.

 ![alt tag](https://raw.github.com/jh3y/tyto/master/screenshots/tyto5.png)

-###discuss
-i have yet to work my way through the feedback and insight left on Hacker News to create an issue list etc. so feel free to join the discussion [here](https://news.ycombinator.com/item?id=6886834).

-Alternatively, email me or leave a comment on my site.

-It would be really appreciated!  :)
 ###contributing
 if you feel __tyto__ would be something you'd like to contribute ideas to or enhancements please don't hesitate to get in touch or fork the repo and submit a pull request. i know __tyto__ has many flaws so I welcome the criticism to be honest as any publicity is good publicity.

 ###license

 MIT